FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 - *start-time* - must be specified if user wants to enable replay and it should start at the time specified.
 - *stop time* - used with the optional replay feature to indicate the newest notifications of interest.
-If stopTime is not present, the notifications will continue until the subscription is terminated.
+If stopTime is not specified, notifications will continue until the subscription is terminated.
-  Must be used with and be later than *start-time*.
+  Must be used with and set to be later than *start-time*.
 Values in the future are valid.

 !!!